 \section{Introduction}

-Diffusion models have emerged as a powerful class of generative models, achieving remarkable success in high-fidelity image and video synthesis~\citep{ho2020denoising,dhariwal2021diffusion,rombach2022high,ramesh2022hierarchical,ho2022imagen,sora2024, phung2024dimsum, dao2025improved}.
-These models generate data by iteratively denoising samples from a simple noise distribution, effectively reversing a diffusion process that gradually corrupts data.
-Broadly, diffusion models can be categorized into continuous and discrete types, each tailored to different data modalities.

 Continuous diffusion models operate in continuous spaces, leveraging stochastic differential equations (SDEs) or their deterministic counterparts, ordinary differential equations (ODEs), to model the forward and reverse diffusion processes~\citep{song2020score,song2021denoising}.

 Advances such as flow matching~\citep{lipman2022flow,liu2022flow, dao2023flow} have enhanced their efficiency and flexibility.
 These models have been successfully applied in various domains, including image editing~\citep{meng2021sdedit,avrahami2022blended,mokady2022null,han2023svdiff,han2024proxedit,zhang2023sine}, medical imaging~\citep{he2023dmcvr}, and solving inverse problems~\citep{chung2022diffusion,stathopoulos2024score}.
 In image editing, continuous diffusion models enable controlled manipulation of images while preserving consistency with the underlying data distribution.
 A key capability enabling this is \emph{inversion}---the process of reversing the diffusion model to recover the original noise vector or latent representation that could have generated a given data sample.
-Two main inversion approaches exist: deterministic inversion using ODEs (e.g., DDIM Inversion~\citep{song2021denoising}) and stochastic inversion by recording noise sequences (e.g., CycleDiffusion~\citep{wu2022unifying}, DDPM Inversion~\citep{dhariwal2021diffusion}).
+Two main inversion approaches exist: deterministic inversion using ODEs (e.g., DDIM Inversion~\citep{song2021denoising}) and stochastic inversion by recording noise sequences (e.g., CycleDiffusion~\citep{wu2022unifying}, DDPM Inversion~\citep{huberman2024edit}).